ample/dev-playbook/docs/code/working-with-gatsby/README.md

 The starter kit has [stylelint](https://stylelint.io/) and [ESLint](https://eslint.org/) configured and ready to go.
 These are also configured to run as part of the build command.

 It is expected that you resolve all linting warnings and errors before submitting a pull request for review.
 On a similar note, you should also resolve all console issues, many of which will get picked up by the linter.

+## SEO

+Google Analytics is already configured out of the box.
+All you have to do is set a `GOOGLE_ANALYTICS_ID` environment variable, and the appropriate scripts will load.
+Note that the scripts will not run in development, but only after building and serving (i.e. deploying).

 ## Component Library